 Graymont produces a wide range of lime-based products used in agriculture.
 These products are most often referred to as 'ag-lime'.

 Ag-lime is generally used to increase soil pH, which can increase crop yields among a wide range of soil conditions.
 Ag-lime is often used to improve the physical structure of the soil by reducing surface crusting, increasing water retention, and reducing soil erosion.
-Lime treatment helps crops to better tolerate drought and wet conditions by increasing both root penetration and water percolation through the soil.
+Lime treatment helps crops to better tolerate drought and/or wet conditions by increasing both root penetration and water percolation through the soil.